 How do you encourage patient engagement?

-Although the vision of patients truly engaging in monitoring their health condition seems appealing, nothing can be done without understanding.
-Let’s imagine you have patient solution platforms at your disposal and even a risk mitigation system based on AI as a bespoke service pioneer.
-And you would like to set the communication with your patient based on insights from data, not one-sided intuitive talks.
+Although the vision of patients truly engaged in monitoring their health condition seems appealing, nothing can be done without understanding.
+Let’s imagine you have a patient portal at your disposal and even a risk mitigation system based on AI as a bespoke service pioneer.
+You would like to set the communication with your patient based on insights from data (e.g., lab results, patient surveys, etc.), not one-sided intuitive talks.
 What you should do now is make sure that the patient understands you, even very basically.
 So as to be a reliable healthcare partner, not a digitalized quack.

 First, you should remember that healthcare is fulfilled with academic terms.
 And those scientific phrases have such a power that even ailing patients can flee quickly just after first encountering them.
 Therefore we should keep information simple so it would be understandable.
 Instead of throwing words absorbed mainly by professionals, it’s better to explain the phenomena more comprehensively but lucidly.
 You can face this challenge by devising compelling interfaces that increase user experience.
 And it’s worth considering using diverse forms of educational materials, including videos or step-by-step articles.